-WORLD LANGUAGES
+WORLD LANGUAGE

 Spanish A-This year-long course is designed to develop appreciation of another culture through its language.
 The goal is to establish a foundation for student ease with the language, whether speaking, listening, reading, or writing.
 Emphasis is placed on vocabulary building and pronunciation with an accompanying explanation of the fundamentals of the grammar.
 This course is a required prerequisite for Spanish B, which is a year-long course offered in 8th grade for High School Spanish I credit.
-The grade at end of second semester Spanish A will be the 1st semester Spanish I grade.
+The grade at the end of second semester Spanish A will be the 1st semester Spanish I grade.
 The grade at the end of Spanish B will be the 2nd semester Spanish I grade.

-Spanish B - This is the second year-long course in the Spanish A-B sequence, and is available for students who successfully completed Spanish A. Students who successfully complete the two-year sequence will earn a high school credit in Spanish and enroll in Spanish II in 9th grade.
-Class participation is required.
-Students are expected to spend 15-20 minutes per night learning vocabulary and reviewing new material.
-This class is available only to 8th grade students who successfully completed Spanish A.
+Spanish B- This year-long course is the second course in the Spanish A-B sequence.
+Students who successfully complete the two-year sequence will earn a high school credit in Spanish and may enroll in Spanish II in 9th grade.
+Emphasis is placed on advanced vocabulary building and pronunciation with an accompanying explanation of the fundamentals of the grammar.
+Students will listen, speak, read, and write in Spanish.